samanthaming/samanthaming.com/content/tidbits/97-string-padstart-padend.md

 ---
 title: String Pad in JavaScript
 description: It's super easy to pad a string!
 Just pass in your desired string and length.
-The string will be padded until the length has been met...
+The string will be padded until the length has been met.
 tags: [string]
 order: 97
 createdAt: 2020-08-10